 Examiner: Dr. Shimura

 In the waiting area, the soles of his shoes tapped near silently on the tile floor beneath them.
 Against all reluctance by the man he now found himself checking the clock.
-Waiting for his name to be called, his head rest in his hand.
-Elbow propped on the arm rest of the chair.
+Waiting for his name to be called, his head rested in his hand.
+Elbow propped on the armrest of the chair.
 About the room it was mostly empty, spare a couple others.